general-vision/NeuroShield/README.md

 - **Video recognition examples** using an ArduCAM shield. https://www.general-vision.com/techbriefs/TB_NeuroMemArduino_VideoMonitoringDemo.pdf

 ## Python library & examples for Raspberry Pi

+On the raspberry PI, do not forget to enable the SPI interface, under Interfacing options (run sudo raspi-config).

 - **NeuroMem API library** establishes communication to the NeuroShield through SPI and access to the neurons of the NM500 chip (https://www.general-vision.com/documentation/TM_NeuroMem_API.pdf).
 Save data files and project files in a format compatible with the General Vision's Knowledge Builder tools and SDKs.
 - **Academic scripts** to understand how easily you can teach the neurons and query them for simple recognition status, or a best match, or a detailed classification of the K nearest neurons.